ItsRqtl/interactions-transcript/README.md

 WIP: This extension is currently work-in-progress, which means it might not function well
 WIP: HTML mode doesn't support embeds yet.
 They will show as blank.
-Known bug: HTML mode emojis are not showing correctly.

 ## Installation